A study of dynamical effects in the observed second time-derivative of the spin or orbital frequencies of pulsars: Applications

 \subsection{Exploring the cases with measured second derivative of the orbital frequency}

-In this section, we study dynamical contributions in the observed values of the second derivtive of the orbital frequency, $\ddot{f}_{\rm b,obs}$.
-We find eight pulsars with reported values of $\ddot{f}_{\rm b,obs}$ the ATNF catalogue - PSR J0023$+$0923, PSR J1048$+$2339, PSR J1731$-$1847, PSR J2339$-$0533, PSR J0024$-$7204J, PSR J0024$-$7204V, PSR J0024$-$7204O, and PSR J0024$-$7204W, and two additional pulsars whose $\ddot{f}_{\rm b,obs}$ value is not reported in ATNF catalogue - PSR J1723$-$2837 \citep{cr13}, and PSR J2051$-$0827 \citep{go16}).
-Among these, five black-widows are PSR J0023$+$0923 \citep{abb18}, PSR J0024$-$7204J \citep{fr17}, PSR J0024$-$7204O \citep{fr17}, PSR J1731$-$1847 \citep{nbb14}, and PSR J2051$-$0827 \citep{go16}) and four Red-Backs are PSR J0024$-$7204W \citep{ru16}, PSR J1048$+$2339 \citep{drc16}, PSR J1723$-$2837 \citep{cr13}, and PSR J2339$-$0533 \citep{pc15}).
-Additionally, pulsars PSR J0024$-$7204J, PSR J0024$-$7204V, PSR J0024$-$7204O, and PSR J0024$-$7204W, belong to the Globular Cluster 47 Tucane \citep{fr17,ru16}.
+In this section, we study dynamical contributions in the observed values of the second derivative of the orbital frequency, $\ddot{f}_{\rm b,obs}$.
+We find eight pulsars with reported values of $\ddot{f}_{\rm b,obs}$ the ATNF catalogue - PSRs J0023$+$0923, J1048$+$2339, J1731$-$1847, J2339$-$0533, J0024$-$7204J, J0024$-$7204V, J0024$-$7204O, and J0024$-$7204W, and two additional pulsars whose $\ddot{f}_{\rm b,obs}$ value is not reported in ATNF catalogue - PSRs J1723$-$2837 \citep{cr13}, and J2051$-$0827 \citep{go16}.
+All these ten pulsars are millisecond pulsars.